simon-ritchie/apysc/docs_src/source/animation_base_start.md

 # AnimationBase class start interface

-This page will explain the `AnimationBase` class `start` method interface.
+This page explains the `AnimationBase` class `start` method interface.

 ## What interface is this?

-The `start` method interface will start the target animation.
-The `AnimationBase` subclass instance will be returned when you call each animation interface, such as the `animation_move` or `animation_x` and it has the `start` method.
+The `start` method interface starts the target animation.
+This interface returns the `AnimationBase` subclass instance is when you call each animation interface, such as the `animation_move` or `animation_x`\, and it has the `start` method.

 ## Basic usage

-Notes: you need to call the `start` method to start an animation after the calling of the animation method, such as the `animation_x`, as follows:
+Notes: you need to call the `start` method to start an animation after the calling of the animation method, such as the `animation_x`\, as follows:

 ```py
 # runnable